Leave the Heavy Lifting and Red-Tape to Us

 - Inability to perceive risks as they arise or underestimating dangers on the road

-- Cell phone usage, texting and emailing
+- Cell phone usage, texting, emailing, and other distracted driving

 Many of the risk factors for teen drivers are due to their inexperience behind the wheel and their susceptibility to distraction.
 Distracted driving is a problem in every age group of drivers, but for teens it can be even more dangerous because it is coupled with inexperience and overconfidence in their driving abilities.